Gibberlings3/transitions/transitions/readme.transitions.english.txt

 Option 1: Sarevok's equipment is equipped - this may make the final fight slightly more difficult
 Option 2: Sarevok's equipment is just in his inventory - final fight will not be affected
-Option 3: When installed, use how Endless BG1 handles Sarevok's equipment
+Option 3: When Endless BG1 is installed, use how that mod handles Sarevok's equipment, otherwise use option 2

 ------------------------------------------------------------------------
 Add Clean Up Quests